ziwer1/yuglify/clone.md

-Instructions to Clone this repo
+Instructions To Clone This Repo
 =======

 The following are step-by-step instructions to make a clone of this repo and push it to the NPM registry